-Be ready to answer standard questions (successes, failures, describe yourself, etc.)
+Be ready to answer standard questions (why do you want to work for them, what do you know about the company, successes, failures, describe yourself, etc.)

 Present Yourself Professionally

 You've set the stage and prepped for the call.
 Now what?
 After diligently testing your equipment, setting up the environment and rehearsing answers, you are almost ready to go.
 How you present yourself is the key to your success.
-You may be at home — but dress the part from head to toe; this projects confidence and shows the hiring manager you are serious about the job.
+You may be interviewing from home, but dress the part from head to toe.
+This projects confidence and shows the hiring manager you are serious about the job.

 In order to come across as poised and confident, sit up straight, smile and nod.
 While you’re not there in person, you want the interviewer to know you’re engaged and enthusiastic.
-And, even if it feels awkward, try to look straight at the camera when speaking in order to make an impression.
-A virtual interview is never an excuse to read prepared answers.
+And, even if it feels awkward, try to look straight at the camera when speaking in order to make “eye contact”.
+It may feel awkward at first, but to the person you’re speaking with, you will appear to be looking directly at them, and this makes a positive impression.
+As with an in-person interview, a virtual interview is never an excuse to read prepared answers.

-Ultimately, conduct yourself exactly like you would in a live interview.
-Equipping yourself with the right tips and tools will help distinguish you from the competition and improve the likelihood of landing the role.
-Good luck!
+Ultimately, conduct yourself exactly like you would in an on-site interview.
+Equipping yourself with the right tips and tools will help distinguish you from the competition and improve your likelihood of landing the role.